The Workforce Education Services department can help provide additional funding needed to attend or complete college.

 As part of the WES Funding Application process you will be required to identify an intended program of study.
 Please explore the options below.
 If you are uncertain about a specific program’s eligibility for WES funding, please contact a member of our staff for help.

-Please note that transfer degrees and general studies are NOT eligible for WES funding
+Please note that general studies are NOT eligible for WES funding.

 The Basic Food Employment and Training (BFET) program provides assistance with tuition, fees, books, transportation, and other support services to students who receive food benefits from DSHS.
 Participation in the BFET program will allow a student to keep food benefits while attending college, as well as access child care assistance through Working Connections Child Care.
 Students must be in a short-term workforce education program of study in order to qualify.